-As of March 31, 2020, we had \$70.0 million of outstanding principal of borrowings under the 2018 Amended Facility and 2021 Amended Facility, which following our January 2021 amendment we are required to repay in June 2023.
+As of March 31, 2022, we had \$100.0 million of outstanding principal of borrowings under the 2021 Restated Facility, which we are required to repay in equal installments between December 2024 and December 2025 or in full in December 2025 if, prior to June 30, 2024, either (a) the BLA for AMT-061 is approved by the FDA or (b) AMT-130 is advanced into a pivotal trial.
 We could in the future incur additional debt obligations beyond our borrowings from Hercules.
 Our existing loan obligations, together with other similar obligations that we may incur in the future, could have significant adverse consequences, including: